jdomag/ansible_mysql/README.md

 2) Run playbook for all hosts:

-  ansible-playbook -i production_inventory site.yml -u your_username -k -K all
+  ansible-playbook -i production_inventory site.yml -u your_username -k -K

   OR run it for single host:

-  ansible-playbook -i production_inventory site.yml -u your_username -k -K your_new_db_host_you_added_to_production_inventory
+  ansible-playbook -i production_inventory site.yml -u your_username -k -K --limit your_new_db_host_you_added_to_production_inventory

 ## MySQL version
 You can define and change the mysql version by editing variable 'mysql_ver' in a file 'roles/dbtier/vars/main.yml'.